 Otherwise, we will have frustrated (and burned out) pastors who keep mounting the pulpit to tell people they aren’t doing it right.

-I keep hearing people say, “We don’t base our message on what people of the congregation say (that is, when we visit them), but on what the Bible says.”
-This too is a false dichotomy – it is based on the notion that the apostles secluded themselves to study the Bible and then spoke only to massive groups of hundreds or thousands.
+I keep hearing people say what you imply, that “We don’t base our message on what people of the congregation say (that is, when we visit them), but on what the Bible says.”
+This too turns out to be a false dichotomy – it is based on the notion that the apostles secluded themselves to study the Bible and then came forth to speak only to mass groups of hundreds or thousands.
 The early church would not have been able to recognize a ministry model where a pastor retires into an office and reappears to teach on Sunday.
 The apostles were public people, not secluded.
 Apostles grappled, they interacted.
 When the apostles appointed the Seven to handle the daily distribution, so that they could dedicate themselves to the preaching of the word (Acts 6:2, 4), they meant, proclaiming the message to crowds and to small groups and to individuals and in private homes.
 It’s all good!

 There are pastors who are people persons and prefer visitation to study and might skimp on the hard work of sermon preparation; there are others who are “all about the exegesis,” and truth be told, might hole themselves in their office.
 Both personality types need to fight, with the Spirit, to excel in the areas they don’t naturally thrive in.
 If a pastor preaches poorly, he or she should improve.
 Same with pastoral visitation – if it doesn’t do what it should be doing, it’s your duty to get busy fixing it!